The future is brighter and greener

 HydrogenOne Capital Growth is unique in its focus on capital growth rather than income, as well as the emergent green hydrogen sector.

 GCP’s focus on debt instruments rather than equity investments may account for its lower volatility of returns.
-This and the asset mix within its portfolio are most likely the chief influences on its performance relative to the renewable energy infrastructure peer group.

 Dividends are declared and paid quarterly.
 Shareholders are able to elect to take their dividend as scrip (in shares rather than cash).

 For the financial year ending 30 September 2021, GCP’s target dividend was reduced to 7.0p from 7.6p, reflecting the decline in acceptable rates of risk-adjusted returns available in an environment of ultra-low interest rates.
 The board and the adviser believe that at the new lower level of dividend, the current pipeline of investment opportunities is likely to enable GCP to reinvest capital and to support modest potential growth in the dividend.
 The board has set a dividend target of 7.0p per share for the current financial year.

 Figure 32 illustrates the shifting economic and market backdrop that the board felt necessitated the modest reduction in the dividend.

 GCP’s managers have sought out new opportunities that would offer similar risk-adjusted returns to those available when the trust was launched.
 The dividend reduction was considered preferable to taking on additional risk.

 Loans made by the company are valued on a discounted cash flow basis.
 When a loan is first made, it is typically valued using the interest rate charged to the borrower.
 However, loans are often revalued by the valuation agent to reflect changes in the market rate of interest or for project specific reasons, for example.